Last updated on October 10, 2025 4:39 am

 From plastic to paper stock, acrylic to wood, sheet metal, and more, this drill gives you maximum value for money.

-The 85167097J has an easy-to-turn hand crank that allows you to drill holes in even tough materials with a minimum of effort.
+The 85167097J utilizes an easy-to-turn hand crank that helps you drill holes in even tough materials with a minimum of effort.

 Four standard drill bits are included in the package, in 1/8”, 3/16”, 5/32”, and 3/32”.
 Between these bits, you have everything you need to make clean and precise holes into almost any material you want to work with.